Pylons/pyramid/docs/narr/security.rst

      factory="repoze.bfg.security.RemoteUserACLSecurityPolicy"
      />

-The above insrcutable stanza enables the ``RemoteUserACLSecurityPolicy`` to be in effect for every request to your application.
+The above inscrutable stanza enables the ``RemoteUserACLSecurityPolicy`` to be in effect for every request to your application.
 The ``RemoteUserACLSecurityPolicy`` is a policy which compares the ``REMOTE_USER`` variable passed in the reqest's